-You can create index cards using a number of different apps for example Microsoft Word, where you will need to use an index cards template, carefully create cards on different pages, and then print your index cards to your printer.
+You can create and print index cards using a number of different apps for example NoteDex and Microsoft Word.
+If you are using Word you will need to use an index cards template, carefully create cards on different pages, and then print your index cards to your printer.
 However, it is much easier to use a dedicated app to make and print index cards, like NoteDex - the only index card app available designed to create and print index cards.
-Learn How to Print Index Cards Easily.

 If you are reading this article then you already know that it is not as easy as it sounds.
 When using Word - it can be difficult, tedious and time consuming.
 The next hurdle is to print the cards.
 This can be even trickier, especially regarding the paper choice and printer choices you must make.
 So, let's get into this!